*The glossary terms in all languages are ordered according to the English alphabet.

 - Total amount of performed in-app events.

 - Event Time

 - Attribution method based on identifying a device through publicly available parameters (e.g. device type, OS version, IP address, etc).

 - An attempt to obtain attribution for installs using illegal methods.
 Mobile fraud benchmarks and tips

 A unique identifier of Android users.

 - ID matching

 - Attribution method using unique identifiers like IDFA, GAID, OAID, Android ID , and IMEI .
 The identifier is retrieved from a click URL and compared to the identifier fetched by the AppsFlyer SDK.

 - Identifier for Advertisers

-A unique identifier of each iOS device used by developers and marketers for advertising purposes (and is essential for AppsFlyer ID Matching attribution method).
+The unique identifier found on iOS devices and used by developers and marketers for advertising purposes.
 [Article]